-Prerequisite: MAT-1034G and a grade of C- or better in MAT-1013G or a passing score on the Trigonometry Placement Examination.
+Prerequisite: MAT-1034G and a grade of C- or better in MAT-1013G or a trigonometry subscore of 40 or higher on the ALEKS Mathematics Placement Exam.

 aMAT 3043 - Differential Equations (3)

 A study in solutions of elementary forms, linear equations and constant coefficients, series solutions, Euler's method and systems of equation.